monotek/packager.io-dockerhub-bridge/README.md

 This script is a bridge / wrapper to achieve this goal anyway.

-Just configure packager.io to access this script and the configured dockerhub webhook ind config.php will trigger the build.
+Just configure packager.io to access this script and the configured dockerhub webhook in config.php will trigger the build.